linode/apl-docs/docs/get-started/labs/use-otel.md

 Click on a log entry of a request.
 Note that the requests are logged by the Istio Envoy proxy.
 You will now see a link to the full trace in Grafana Tempo.
 Click on it.

 :::note
-If you don't see any traces, check and see if the pod runs the `ghcr.io/open-telemetry/opentelemetry-operator/autoinstrumentation-java:1.26.0` container.
+If you don't see any traces, then check and see if the pod runs the `ghcr.io/open-telemetry/opentelemetry-operator/autoinstrumentation-java:1.26.0` container.
 Sometimes the pod starts before the `Instrumentation` resource has been created.
-If this is the case, restart the Pod
+If this is the case, restart the Pod.
 :::

 ![Team apps](../../img/traces-loki.png)